 - Send out emails and newsletters that highlight successes of your safety program and new training courses available.

-- Offer a series of online training modules relevant to your employees’ career development goals so they can see the personal enrichment.
+- Offer a series of safety training online modules relevant to your employees’ career development goals so they can see the personal enrichment.

 - Be the change you want to see by engaging in the behaviors shared in item #1.

 - Reward employees for sharing what they have learned with others in the organization in formal and informal settings.